Eldave93/Machine-Learning-in-Python-20-21/README.md

 ## Running the Juypter Notebooks

-If you want to run the .ipynb on the **cloud**, the easiest method is to click the "Launch Binder" button at the top of this readme.
+If you want to run the .ipynb on the **cloud**, the easiest method is to click the "Launch Binder" button at the top of this page.
 - It make take a little bit to copy and install everything when you first get it set up, so its a good time to make a cup of tea.
-- Once working the scripts are relatively quick to run.
+- Once working, the scripts are relatively quick to run.

 If you want to run them **locally**, then the way I set them up is the following (other methods exist):